Winter Activities in North Dakota

 We’ve all seen the movie “Fargo” and its dreary depiction of life here in the dead of winter.
 And while North Dakotans took it at face value and got laugh out of it, others saw it as a representation of the vast nothingness of the Northern Plains locked in the dead of winter.

 Well, that was a movie.
 The reality is that North Dakota comes alive in the winter.
 People here change what they do for recreation.

-Instead of biking or motorcycling, they snowmobile on some 2,800 miles of groomed trails.
+Instead of biking or motorcycling, they snowmobile on more than 2,000 miles of groomed trails.
 Instead of jogging, they cross-country ski or snowshoe along trails or river bottoms.
 Instead of boating to their favorite fishing spot, they drive across the frozen lake and set up the icehouse.